European sprat: Ecology

-Adult sprats feed on copepods such as Calanus, Pseudocalanus and Temora while juveniles feed on the eggs and larvae of these crustaceans, and on diatoms.
-Breeding takes place at any time of the year, but peaks between December and April in the Mediterranean and between April and August in the Baltic and northeastern Atlantic.
+Adult European sprats feed on copepods, such as species in the genera Calanus, Pseudocalanus and Temora; on the other hand, juveniles feed on the eggs and larvae of these crustaceans, and on diatoms.
+Breeding takes place at any time of the year, but peaks between December and April in the Mediterranean and between April and August in the Baltic Sea and northeastern Atlantic.
 Spawning may take place in inshore waters or up to 100 km off the coast.

-This fish is sometimes parasitised by a copepod, the sprat eye-maggot (Lernaeenicus sprattae) which burrows into its eye and causes loss of visual acuity or even blindness.
-Heavy infestations can kill the fish.
+This fish is sometimes parasitised by the copepod Lernaeenicus sprattae.
+That animal burrows into the eyes of the European sprat, causing loss of visual acuity or even blindness.
+Heavy infestations can even result in death.